broadinstitute/gatk-sv/website/docs/advanced/docker/automated.md

   Once the newly built images are successfully pushed, this job updates the JSON files containing the list of images (i.e., `dockers*.json`), and commits and pushes the changes to the `main` branch.
-  To achieve this, we use a _bot_ account; specifically:
+  To achieve this, we use a _bot_ account that performs the following actions:

   - Login to git using the bot's Personal Access Token (PAT) in order to authorize it to push to the `main` branch.